Problems With NFL All-Pro Voting

 What Chase wrote here was superb, and I wish I had thought to approach the subject this way:

-In case you can’t tell, the positions are labeled “Outside Linebackers” and “Inside Linebackers.”
-I repeat, we have one category for “Outside Linebackers” and one category for “Inside Linebackers.”
+We have one category for “Outside Linebackers” and one category for “Inside Linebackers.”
 These categories are NOT labeled “Pass Rushers” and “Tacklers.”
 Vontaze Burfict led the NFL in tackles and was a “second-team All-Pro” at inside linebacker.
 But Burfict is an outside linebacker.
 Rey Maualuga plays on the inside in Cincinnati, and Vincent Rey replaced him when Maualuga was injured.
 According to Pro Football Focus, Burfict spent 306 snaps as an inside linebacker, 18 snaps deep, 22 covering the slot or lined up out wide, and roughly 700 snaps as an outside linebacker.

 This is not a new problem, and it gets worse every year.
 David's selection notwithstanding, the OLB position is basically set aside for pass-rush specialists.
 The Associated Press selected two pass rush specialists as its First-Team outside backers every year from 2006-12.
 Four of those years, the Second-Team OLBs were both pass rushers, as well.